MooersLab/writingLogTemplate/README.md

 ![Version](https://img.shields.io/static/v1?label=writingLogTemplate&message=0.4.2&color=brightcolor)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-# Writing log in LaTeX
+# Writing log for Research Papers in LaTeX

 When using LaTeX, use this writing log in parallel to the main writing project document to track your progress and record your plans.
 This template can be used in any text editor that supports LaTeX, including online servers like Overleaf.